-For the purposes of the STTR Program this means research and development conducted jointly by a small business concern and a research institution in which not less than 40% of the work is performed by the small business concern, and not less than 30% of the work is performed by the single research institution.
-The percentage of work is usually measured by both direct and indirect costs; however, proposing small business concerns should verify how it will be measured with their DoD contracting officer during contract negotiations.
+Research and development conducted jointly by a small business concern and a research institution.
+For purposes of the STTR Program, 40% of the work is performed by the small business concern, and not less than 30% of the work is performed by the single research institution.
+For purposes of the SBIR Program, this refers to work conducted by a research institution as a subcontractor to the small business concern.
+At least two-thirds of the research and/or analytical work in Phase I must be conducted by the proposing small business concern.